rtcharity/resources.eahub.org/content/tips/publicity.md

 ### Avoid jargon

 * Consider your audience's level of familiarity with EA terminology.
 If you do use technical terms, do so correctly and explain what the words mean.
-* Check out <a target="_blank" href="https://forum.effectivealtruism.org/posts/uGt5HfRTYi9xwF6i8/3-suggestions-about-jargon-in-ea">these suggestions and the <a target="_blank" href="https://resources.eahub.org/learn/glossary/">glossary of terms</a>.
+* Check out <a target="_blank" href="https://forum.effectivealtruism.org/posts/uGt5HfRTYi9xwF6i8/3-suggestions-about-jargon-in-ea">these suggestions</a> and the <a target="_blank" href="https://resources.eahub.org/learn/glossary/">glossary of terms</a>.

 ### Avoid controversy